 - Anything You Can Do, I Can Do Better: The song in the episode "The Fish Story" is called "I Can Do Better Than You".

 - April Fools' Plot: One of the episodes took place on April Fool's Day.

 - Bat Deduction: In "The Fish Story", Aunt Agatha believes that the Goblins are responsible for Kate's ring disappearing without thinking of other ways that it could have gone missing, and then dresses up as a cat.

 - Berserk Button: For the toys, setting the goblins free from the box they were trapped in will make them panic.

 - Big Blackout: The episode "Thunder and Lightning" takes place during one that is caused by a thunderstorm.

 - This is also the fear of the Crybabies.

 - Breaking the Fourth Wall: Johnny Crawfish often tells jokes to the viewers at home, and sometimes asks them other questions as well (like "Hmmm, give up?" when telling the audience a joke about Sherman and Rusty.)

 - Camping Episode: "Twinkle Twinkle Little Goblins" is about the kids having a camp out behind the shop, but they find it sabotaged by the goblins.

-- Captain Obvious: In the pilot, Kate names one of the dolls in the box Big Ears because of his big ears.
+- Captain Obvious: In "The Magic Key", Kate names one of the dolls in the box Big Ears because of his big ears.